8 Substitutes for Coconut: A Tropical Taste

 Overall, pumpkin seeds are a versatile ingredient that you can use in a variety of ways as a substitute for coconut.
 Whether you’re baking, cooking, snacking, or garnishing, pumpkin seeds add delicious flavor, texture, and nutrition to your favorite dishes.

-Greek Yogurt as an alternative to Coconut
+Greek Yogurt as a substitute for Coconut

 Greek yogurt is a thick, creamy yogurt that has been strained to remove most of the whey.
 This results in a higher concentration of protein and a thicker texture compared to regular yogurt.
 It has a tangy flavor and a velvety consistency, making it a versatile ingredient in both sweet and savory dishes.